dcmoura/openl3/docs/tutorial.rst

     # Save the embedding to '/different/dir/file_suffix.npz'
     openl3.process_audio_file(audio_filepath, suffix='suffix', output_dir='/different/dir')

-The embddings can be loaded from disk using numpy:
+The embeddings can be loaded from disk using numpy:

 .. code-block:: python